rcn-ee/ti-opencl/docs/sphinx-doc/source/debug/debug_printf.rst

 conformant on the SoCs that we support, we do support this OpenCL version 1.2 feature, ``printf``, as described in section 6.12.13 in OpenCL v1.2 specification.
-The output of ``printf`` from DSP side is redirected to the host side, printed out in the stdout, for example, the linux window/terminal where you launch your OpenCL application.
+The output of ``printf`` from DSP side is redirected to the host side, printed out in the stdout, for example, the Linux window/terminal where you launch your OpenCL application.

 Not only can you put ``printf`` in the OpenCL C kernel code, as described in